In order to help limit the spread of the Coronavirus, we have taken a number of measures:

 Please note that our public toilets remain closed.

-We closed our car parks initially because we received a number of requests from the local community to close Berry Head Car Park because of the number of people continuing to visit the site.
+Update 2nd April 2020: We closed our car parks initially because we received a number of requests from the local community to close Berry Head Car Park because of the number of people continuing to visit the site.
 We decided that keeping all our car parks open would only encourage people to drive to these locations when they should be following Government guidance to exercise in close vicinity to their homes and not drive elsewhere.
 Given that we have no control over how far people are travelling, we believe that closing the car parks is the most responsible course of action under the current circumstances.
-(2nd April 2020)

 All Trust sites, apart from Occombe, remain open at present.
 We urge you to follow Government guidance and practice social distancing when out and about.